phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 [sign extension]: ./second-edition/posts/09-paging-introduction/index.md#paging-on-x86

-We use [octal] numbers for representing the addresses since each octal character represents three bits, which allows us to clearly spearate the the 9-bit indexes of the different page table levels.
+We use [octal] numbers for representing the addresses since each octal character represents three bits, which allows us to clearly separate the 9-bit indexes of the different page table levels.
 This isn't possible with the hexadecimal system where each character represents four bits.

 ## Implementation

 After all this theory we can finally start our implementation.
-Conveniently, the bootloader not only created page tables for our kernel, it also created a recursive mapping in the last entry of the level 4 table.
-The bootloader did this, because otherwise there would be a [chicken or egg problem]: We need to access the level 4 table to create a recursive mapping, but we can't access it without some kind of mapping.
+Conveniently, the bootloader not only created page tables for our kernel, but it also created a recursive mapping in the last entry of the level 4 table.
+The bootloader did this because otherwise there would be a [chicken or egg problem]: We need to access the level 4 table to create a recursive mapping, but we can't access it without some kind of mapping.

 [chicken or egg problem]: https://en.wikipedia.org/wiki/Chicken_or_the_egg